 National Disability Insurance Scheme (NDIS)

-When fully implemented from 1 July 2018, it will result in more services and greater control for more than 32,000 people with disability in South Australia.
+When fully implemented, it will result in more services and greater control for more than 32,000 people with disability in South Australia.

-For more information about when the NDIS will be available in each area, visit the NDIS South Australia website.
+For more information visit the NDIS Commission website.

 What does this mean for SA Health?